 Save Space When You Move To Belgravia

 If you are thinking of moving home to Belgravia, there are lots of things to consider.
 One of the key considerations when moving to an inner-city property is space.
-You are absolutely paying a premium price to live in such an incredible, affluent area, so every single square foot counts.
+If you are living in London storage space is essential because you are absolutely paying a premium price to live in such an incredible, affluent area, so every single square foot counts.
 With that in mind, you could consider taking advantage of self storage facilities for the following reasons:

 - Enabling you to have all the hobbies and sports you want by keeping the equipment in a secure setting